Want to be a fat-burning machine without having to count calories? Here’s a few ideas on how to get into ketosis faster on a low carb diet.

 How to get into ketosis in one day

-Although allowed in small quantities, fructose can knock you out of ketosis so eat fruit with caution.
-You may want to wait until after your in a ketogenic state to see if you are sensitive to fruit sugar.
+Although allowed in small quantities, fructose (fruit sugar) can knock you out of ketosis so eat fruit with caution.
+You may want to wait until after you are in a ketogenic state to see if you are sensitive to fruit sugar.

 For lunch, you can have some steamed broccoli with wild salmon.
 Instead of having rice or another starch, you can try shirataki noodles, which contain close to zero carbs.

 Half a cup of broccoli contains just 3 grams of carbs.
-So far, we’re only at 7 grams of carbs!
+So far, we are at less than 7 grams of carbs!

 And for dinner, try eating another lean, organic serving of meat with a salad.
 Use olive oil or avocado oil for the dressing.